sundars04/gorails-forum/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a simple forum with nested attributes.
+Users can log in and create Forum Threads with posts.
+The forum thread has a nested post.
+This example also uses ransack search for body and comments(subject and body)

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.3.0

-* System dependencies

-* Configuration

-* Database creation
+* Rails version - 5.0.0.1

+* Additional gems used - Devise, bootstrap-sass, record-tag helper(for div_for helper),
+	ransack(for search), local_time(for browser local time).

-* Database initialization
+* Database - sqlite3

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions - git clone, bundle, db:migrate and run server.

 * ...